Do Leaders Really Make a Difference?

 Sooner or later, bad leadership at the top will result in declining organizational performance.

 Here is something that we have to understand… bad is relative.
-Remember that Hitler was loved by some, King Abdullah is revered in certain circles and people still wear Che Guevara t-shirts as though he were some hero.
+Remember that some loved Hitler, King Abdullah is revered in certain circles, and people still wear Che Guevara t-shirts as though he were some hero.
 This is to say that what I think is bad, someone else might find perfectly acceptable.
-Something that helps put this into perspective is the question “Can there be immoral, yet effective leaders?”
+Something that helps put this into perspective is the question, “Can there be immoral yet effective leaders?”
 Of course, there can!
 The truth is that we all know that there are a lot of bad leaders out there; some of you still work for them and are afraid to speak up about it and expose them for what they are.
 That’s what I think is bad.

 What if someone said…

 A company is only as good or as bad as its leaders.

 I understand why someone would say this, but it’s not entirely true.
 We have seen quite a few highly successful organizations that had horrible and downright unethical leaders at the helm over the last hundred years or so.
 Some of these organizations still stand to this day.
 This goes back to what we were talking about, though.
 Bad is relative… but so is good.
 Think about it from a political point of view for a second.
 Republicans tend to consider Democrat presidents as horrible, and Democrats tend to consider Republican Presidents as horrible.
 It’s relative, and this is especially true when considering how much DOESN’T change from one administration to the next.
 Of course, we have also seen fantastic leaders whose organizations collapsed.
 I want to challenge everyone to think considerably deeper regarding your evaluations.